ivmai/libatomic_ops/doc/README.txt

         succeeded and *addr was updated.
 AO_TS_VAL_t test_and_set(volatile AO_TS_t * addr)
         Atomically read the binary value at *addr, and set it.
-AO_TS_VAL_t is an enumeration type which includes the two values AO_TS_SET and and AO_TS_CLEAR.
+AO_TS_VAL_t is an enumeration type which includes two values AO_TS_SET and AO_TS_CLEAR.
 An AO_TS_t location is capable of holding an AO_TS_VAL_t, but may be much larger, as dictated by hardware constraints.
 Test_and_set logically sets the value to AO_TS_SET.
         It may be reset to AO_TS_CLEAR with the AO_CLEAR(AO_TS_t *) macro.